anpapag1/KommPad/README.md

 You are free to modify any part of the code, but changes to the core files are typically unnecessary unless you want to extend functionality.

-## HID-Project Library

-KommPad uses the HID-Project library to emulate keyboard and mouse inputs.
-This library allows you to create powerful macros, such as:

-- Key combinations (e.g., `Ctrl + C`, `Alt + Tab`)
-- Mouse movements and clicks
-- Media control (e.g., volume up, play/pause)

 ### Changing Macros

 To modify macros: